 Dale Morton, owner of Dale Morton Studio Mascot Costumes, has been a small business owner for nearly 20 years whose self-made success has allowed him to reach clients all over the United States and in countries as far as Germany, England and Spain.
-Now, he’s looking to expand his market by working with the West Virginia Development Office’s International Division to improve his export strategy.
+Now, he’s looking to expand his market by working with the West Virginia Department of Economic Development’s International Division to improve his export strategy.

 Having a plan